common-fate/common-fate-api-examples/README.md

-## Entitlement access api
+Examples of using the Common Fate API:

-Examples of using the Common Fate API.
+## Entitlement access API

 To run this locally, follow the instructions below: